Nikhila-verse/Nikhila-verse/Readme.md

 # Hi there! 👋 I'm Nikhila

 ### About Me
-I am an **11th-grade student at SEI Maruthu PU College (PCMC stream)**, passionate about technology, continuous learning, and building a strong academic foundation.
+I am an **11th-grade student at SRI Maruthu PU College (PCMC stream)**, passionate about technology, continuous learning, and building a strong academic foundation.
 My current focus is on enhancing my programming and problem-solving skills while exploring creative interests.

 ---